Why Are My Nails Soft And Bendy?

 - Magnesium – Found in leafy greens, lentils, soybeans, chickpeas, nuts, seeds, whole grains, and potatoes.

-- Omega-3 – Most people don’t eat enough omega-3 fatty acids, so it’s important to eat more of: fatty fish like mackerel and salmon, seaweed and algae, chia seeds, hemp seeds, walnuts, edamame, and kidney beans.
+- Omega-3 – Most people don’t eat enough omega-3 fatty acids, so it’s essential to eat more of: fatty fish like mackerel and salmon, seaweed and algae, chia seeds, hemp seeds, walnuts, edamame, and kidney beans.

 Supplements

-Most of the nutrients, vitamins, and minerals we listed above can also be obtained from supplements.
 You can usually find a good multivitamin at the store that’ll give you most of these in one pill.

-The best way to get extra collagen in your diet is to get collagen supplements.
-This Vital Proteins collagen powder is highly-rated as it contains highly bioavailable collagen peptides as well as hyaluronic acid and Vitamin C.
+This Vital Proteins collagen powder is highly rated as it contains highly bioavailable collagen peptides as well as hyaluronic acid and Vitamin C.

-If you’re a vegan, regular collagen is off the table for you since it’s made from animal products.
-But there are some great vegan supplements that increase your body’s own collagen production, such as this Wild Fuel Vegan Collagen Builder.
+But some great vegan supplements increase your body’s own collagen production, such as this Wild Fuel Vegan Collagen Builder.

 While it’s ideal to get all of your vitamins from food, it’s not always possible in our modern world.
-Try to embrace a more well-rounded diet and include important nail-strengthening nutrients, but don’t hesitate to use supplements where needed.

 Non-Acetone Nail Polish Remover

-Another important step you can take to help your nails become stronger is take better care of them.
-This includes using safer and gentler nail polish remover.
+Another important step you can take to help your nails become stronger is to take better care of them.

 When selecting a nail polish remover, you often have two choices: acetone and non-acetone.
 While acetone tends to work quicker, it’s pretty harsh.

-It can dehydrate your nail and lead to the thinning and flaking of the nailbed.
 If your nails are already weak and soft, it’s your best bet to replace that acetone nail polish remover with a non-acetone one.

-Non-acetone nail polish removers are just as effective at removing polish, gel polish, and glue.
-Sometimes you might need to give a little more time to get it to work, but considering how much safer it is for your nails – it’s worth it.
+Sometimes you might need to give a little more time to get it to work, but considering how much safer it is for your nails, it’s worth it.

 Non-acetone polish removers sometimes come infused with vitamin E or other good nutrients that can help boost the health of your nails.